HowardHan99/codesignbot/docs/PROJECT_ARCHITECTURE.md

    - Design decisions are cached to avoid repeated fetching
    - OpenAI API responses are cached with TTL
    - Embeddings are cached for faster similarity calculations
+   - Memory retrievals use optimized query patterns to reduce database load

 2. **Throttling and Debouncing**:
    - Voice processing is done in intervals rather than real-time
    - API calls are rate-limited to prevent overloading
    - UI updates are debounced for smoother user experience
+   - Vector operations are optimized for performance

 3. **Batching**:
    - Multiple sticky notes are created in batches where possible